QUIDS: Query Intent Description for Exploratory Search via Dual Space Modeling: Experimental Results

 \subsection{Ablation Study}

-We conduct an ablation study on the test set to assess the impact of various modules in our proposed approach under three conditions: (1) We remove the IDNA module to examine the effect of data preprocessing (w/o IDNA); (2) We remove contrastive learning from the encoder and (3) decoder separately to assess the importance of representation space modeling (w/o RSM) and disentangling space modeling (w/o DSM), respectively.
-Table~\ref{tab:ablation_bart-large} shows the results.
-Removing IDNA leads to a 1.16-point drop in BERTScore, suggesting that incorporating harder irrelevant documents helps the model capture relevant intent information more effectively.
-Removing contrastive learning from the decoder leads to a significant drop in all metrics, highlighting its importance in modeling a distinguishable intent space and generating accurate intent descriptions.
-Finally, removing contrastive learning from the encoder results in a slight decrease, indicating that representation space modeling aids the model in distinguishing relevant from irrelevant information.
-Due to the similar architecture and experimental performance, we omit the T5 model results.
+We perform an ablation study based on the BART-Large model to evaluate the contribution of key components in our approach under three settings: (1) without the IDNA module (w/o IDNA), (2) without contrastive learning in the encoder (w/o RSM), and (3) without contrastive learning in the decoder (w/o DSM).
+Results are shown in Table~\ref{tab:ablation_bart-large}.
+Excluding contrastive learning from the decoder leads to the largest performance drop, underscoring its role in modeling a discriminative intent space.
+Removing it from the encoder results in a smaller decline, suggesting that representation space modeling still contributes to relevance awareness.